 These techniques are about equally effective in improving sight.
 Infection of the area that was operated on may occur a day or two after the operation, but antibiotics are usually given to prevent infection.
 Otherwise, if infection does occur, it's usually easily treated with antibiotics.

 Newer refinements of these procedures are constantly under development.
-One example is "wavefront" or "custom" LASIK, in which a computer maps the visual problems needing correction, increasing the accuracy of the result.
+One of the latest technologies is "custom wavefront" PRK, in which a computer maps the visual problems needing correction, increasing the accuracy of the result.
 Another procedure involves the insertion of a tiny removable ring into the cornea, which leaves the central part untouched, reducing the risk of complications.